-- 1. Verify that you are using the Continuous Monitoring profile. - 2.
-Touch the Alarms tab. - 3.
-Touch the etCO2 vertical tab. - 4.
-Ensure that the etCO2 and FiCO2 alarm limit controls are set to ON.
+- 2. Touch the Alarms tab.

+- 3. Touch the etCO2 vertical tab.

+- 4. Ensure that the etCO2 and FiCO2 alarm limit controls are set to ON.

-If any parameter's alarm limit control is set to OFF, you cannot adjust alarm limits on the Alarm tab, and no visual or audio signals occur for that specific parameter.
+Note If any parameter's alarm limit control is set to OFF, you cannot adjust alarm limits on the Alarm tab, and no visual or audio signals occur for that specific parameter.

 - 5. Adjust the following settings as desired: - etCO2 limits.
-Enter upper and lower alarm limits for etCO2 using the up/down arrow keys or the keypad next to the Limits control. - FiCO2.
+Enter upper and lower alarm limits for etCO2 using the up/down arrow keys or the keypad next to the Limits control. - FiCO2 limit.
 Enter the desired upper alarm limit for FiCO2, if activated, using the up/down arrow keys or the keypad next to the FiCO2 control. - High alarm delay.
-Select the duration using the list box.
-This alarm delay specifies the minimum duration of a high alarm limit condition to activate an alarm signal.
+For etCO2 only, select the duration using the list box.
+This alarm delay specifies the minimum duration of a high alarm condition to activate an alarm signal.
 You can set the default in Advanced settings. - 6.
 Touch the Home tab.